Marc Demeyer

 Demeyer turned professional in 1972 for the Flandria team managed by Briek Schotte.
 He signed the contract while resting it on a car beside the start of Dwars door België, which he then won.
 Shortly afterwards he won the Grand Prix d'Isbergues.

 Demeyer was one of the so-called "Three Musketeers", riding with and for Freddy Maertens and Michel Pollentier He led out sprints for Maertens in particular but could win them for himself, including stages of the Tour de France.
 He rode the Tour six times, finishing 72nd in 1973, 41st in 1974, 42nd in 1975, 56th in 1976, 49th in 1978 and 57th in 1979.

 He won the intermediate sprints competition, known then as Points Chaud ('hot spot sprints') in the Tours of 1973 and 1975.
 He won two stages: the 19th in 1978 from Lausanne to Belfort, and the 14th in 1979 from Belfort to Evian-les-Bains.
 In 1974 he won Paris–Brussels and two years later Paris–Roubaix.

+In January 1982, two weeks after an ambitious-looking Demeyer was presented as the new signing of Splendor, he died of a heart attack.
+Various causes were subsequently mentioned, including suicide.

+Honours

+Demeyer was particularly suited to the cobbled Classics and won the 1976 edition of Paris-Roubaix, famously captured in Jorgen Leth’s film A Sunday in Hell.

+Demeyer was honored in the 2012 edition of Paris–Roubaix.

+A book Marc Demeyer-Een Flandrien uit Outrijve by Eric Demets was published in 2016.